egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 <script src="https://gist.github.com/egre55/47186f7a22de177af4785e80fc2dcb41.js"></script>

-Companies should also consider blocking macros for users who don't need this functionality, and consider crafting a custom whitelisting policy, mindful of the permissiveness of Default Rules.
+organisations should also consider blocking macros for users who don't need this functionality, and consider crafting a custom whitelisting policy, mindful of the permissiveness of Default Rules.

 Ultimately, an "assume breach" mentality is paramount, but before compromise we have to make it as hard as possible for an attacker to gain that initial foothold.